aws/aws-sdk-php/docs/configuration.rst

 ``command.params``                 An associative array of default options to set on each command created by the client.

+``client.backoff.retries``         The amount or retries that the backoff plugin will attempt.

 ``client.backoff.logger``          A ``Guzzle\Log\LogAdapterInterface`` object used to log backoff retries.
 Use
                                    ``'debug'`` to emit PHP warnings when a retry is issued.